ASOS (LON:ASC) Stock Price Up 18.4% – Should You Buy?

-Separately, Shore Capital upgraded shares of ASOS to a “buy” rating in a research note on Friday.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat.com, ASOS has a consensus rating of “Hold” and an average target price of GBX 391 ($5.05).
+Separately, Shore Capital raised ASOS to a “buy” rating in a research note on Friday.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat.com, ASOS currently has an average rating of “Hold” and an average target price of GBX 391 ($5.05).

 ASOS Stock Up 18.4 %